 Our creative formats, analysis pipeline and bidder technology is constantly evolving to deal with the numerous challenges that the digital advertising faces.
 Our end-to-end approach links the formats themselves with the pre-bid environment to provide an integrated system that is self-learning and highly transparent and informative.
 We feel that this approach is unique in the market.

-However, no system is perfect – if you think you’ve seen a Scoota creative served into an undesirable environment, or someone has alerted you to that fact, please contact us at email@example.com.
+However, no system is perfect – if you think you’ve seen a Scoota creative served into an undesirable environment, or someone has alerted you to that fact, please contact us at firstname.lastname@example.org.
 It would be extremely helpful if you could provide us with us much detail as possible, including the domain or full web address of the site in question, the date and time that it happened, and the local time zone of the user.
-Our campaign operations team will investigate within an hour of the message being received during standard UK office hours and, if the ad tag has been served via our own platform, pause the affected activity while we undergo a full analysis of the delivery of that creative, adding the domain or page in question to our blacklist and taking any further remedial action necessary to ensure the problem is not repeated.
+Our campaign operations team will investigate within an hour of the message being received during standard UK office hours and, if the ad tag has been served via our own platform, within 24 hours we will pause the affected activity while we undergo a full analysis of the delivery of that creative, adding the domain or page in question to our blacklist and taking any further remedial action necessary to ensure the problem is not repeated.